 }

-When you switch between tabs, your entire UI might freeze until the filtering is finished.
+When you switch between tabs, your entire UI might freeze.
 Why?

 During that time, it can'st respond to user input, paint updates, or even register other tab clicks.